stonezyg/modernize-apps-katacoda/docs/README.md

 Create the ``src/main/java/com/redhat/coolstore/service/ProductRepository.java`` by clicking the open link.

-Here is the base for the calls, click on the copy button to past it into the editor.
+Here is the base for the calls, click on the copy button to paste it into the editor:

 ```java
 package com.redhat.coolstore.service;